 In person works the best for informal, family-owned hotels or hostels, especially at the end of the day.
 They’re often willing to negotiate if they’re nowhere close to full, or they’re brand new and trying to get the word out, or it’s low season—-you get the idea.
 The idea is that you have some leverage in those situations.

 There are other situations where you have no leverage, so forget it.
 Festival times, high season, when a convention is in town, or when a wedding party has booked the hotel are all examples of times when you have no hope of bargaining down the rate.
 Suck it up and pay.

 In the U.S., much of this bargaining is done behind a curtain rather than out in the open.
 Hotels want to look like they are retaining their “rate integrity,” so they use Priceline and Hotwire to do the dirty work of filling unsold rooms.
 Combined I’ve probably used the two at least 25 times, typically getting 50% or more off the rate you see on one of the regular booking sites.
-You have to do it right though by checking the null to see what others have paid and where you’ll probably end up.
 Your plans need to be firm though: rooms are pre-paid.

 The industry will try to convince you otherwise, but with independent hotels in international locations especially, your hotel rate is negotiable.